samwho/jarvis/README.md

 Technically, they don't need to be generators but a little directory organisation never goes amiss.

+If you don't have a `~/.jarvis` directory don't worry, you're not supposed to have one.
+You can create it like so:

+    $ mkdir -p ~/.jarvis/generators

 Here's the hello world of note generators:

     class Jarvis::Generators::HelloWorld < Jarvis::Generators::NoteGenerator